julie9843/Mini-Projects/README.md

 This project aimed to deploy a model that determined whether an applicant was qualified for a loan.
 Most of the project consist of data cleaning and analysis.

 ## Project 5- Neural Networks: Language translator
+Tools: python, NLP, tensorflow

-This project aims to create a model that can translate sentences between English and French
+This project aims to create a model that can translate sentences between English and Korean